 This event, was a damning day for the UK hemp industry.
 At Hempen, we felt the love and rage from those around the world who were upset by the destruction.

-Our recent hemp licence application has been rejected…for a second year.
+Due to the UK Hemp licensing regime, our recent hemp licence application has been rejected…for a second year.

 This is despite our very best efforts, and legal advice, to follow every request of the Home Office.
 The application process is complicated, lengthy, judged on a case by case basis, meaning the goal posts can be moved at any moment.
 The pathway for gaining a hemp licencing is unclear and unsupportive.
 UK farmers can now only access a hemp licence for industrial seed and fibre production.